pocketaces2/mytheresa-test/README.md

 #TODO:

 Next
-==commit==
-Run code formatter
-==commit==
-test case 1 and 3
+test case 1
-isLoadedChecks - in constructor?
-Pageobjectmanager and managing pages
-Upon failure, screenshot and any debugging info java 1.8?

-Modify notes for how to run and any caveats
+    check for javascript errors
+    split out the steps as appropriate

 Notes: